zabbix-tools/zabbix-module-systemd/README.md

 ## Available keys

-Note: `systemd.cgroup.*` keys require cgroup accounting.
+Note: `systemd.cgroup.*` keys require the cgroup accounting.
 The system default for this setting may be controlled with `Default*Accounting` settings in [systemd-system.conf](https://www.freedesktop.org/software/systemd/man/systemd-system.conf.html).